Prince Sultan University

+Prince Sultan University (PSU) (جامعة الأمير سلطان), formerly Prince Sultan College, is a private university in Riyadh, Saudi Arabia, located in the King Salman Neighborhood.
+Established in 1998, it is the first private institute of Saudi Arabia and was named after the country's then-defense minister Prince Sultan bin Abdulaziz, who later served as the Crown Prince of Saudi Arabia from 2005 until his death in 2011.

-Initially, it was founded as Prince Sultan Private College in 1999 and received university status in 2003.
+Initially, it was founded as Prince Sultan Private College in 1998 by the Riyadh Philanthropic Society for Sciences and received university status in 2003.
 The university offers a number of bachelor's and master's degrees in various business, technical, and humanities fields.